-- a.
-Disposal of Waste.
-Any person having an animal which defecates in public or private property without the property owner's consent shall immediately remove and dispose of the excrement from any such place to a site not prohibited by law. - b.
-Animal Noise. - 1.
-The ownership, custody, or control of an animal that barks, bays, cries, howls, or makes any other noise so continuously or incessantly as to disturb the peace or quiet of any person for a period of ten (10) or more consecutive minutes or intermittent noise for a period of thirty (30) or more minutes is prohibited. - 2.
+b.
+Animal Noise.

+- 1. The ownership, custody, or control of an animal that barks, bays, cries, howls, or makes any other noise so continuously or incessantly as to disturb the peace or quiet of any person for a period of ten (10) or more consecutive minutes or intermittent noise for a period of thirty (30) or more minutes is prohibited. - 2.
 Any person who keeps or permits on any premises any animal as defined in subsection (a) of this section is guilty of a violation of this division, provided that during the time that the animal is making such a noise, no person or other animal is trespassing or threatening to trespass or no person is teasing or provoking the animal. - 3.
-This section shall not be construed to prohibit the ownership of keeping of a watchdog, provided that the keeper takes immediate steps to quiet such dog whenever it barks and provided that such keeper never leaves such dog unattended on the premises in a place where its barking for a period of ten (10) or more consecutive minutes or intermittent noise for a period of thirty (30) or more minutes. - 4.
-If the noise disturbs the peace and quiet of any two (2) persons living in different households or any one (1) person with evidence including video or tape recordings within one hundred fifty (150) feet of the locations of the disturbances said person(s) may report the disturbance to an animal control officer or other law enforcement officer.
+This section shall not be construed to prohibit the ownership or keeping of a watchdog, provided that the keeper takes immediate steps to quiet such dog whenever it barks and provided that such keeper never leaves such dog unattended on the premises in a place where its barking for a period of ten (10) or more consecutive minutes or intermittent noise for a period of thirty (30) or more minutes. - 4.
+If the noise disturbs the peace and quiet of any two (2) persons living in different households or any one (1) person with evidence including video or tape recordings within one hundred fifty (150) feet of the locations of the disturbances said person(s) may report the disturbance to an animal control officer or other law enforcement officer. - c.

-- c.
 Destruction of Property.
 Any domesticated animal which enters upon private or public property, so as to damage or destroy any real or personal property of another is prohibited. - d.
-Violations, citations, hearings, penalties. - Upon receipt of a nuisance complaint and verification by the animal control director/officer or law enforcement agent of such nuisance, a reasonable attempt shall be made to notify the person with ownership, custody, or control of the animal in question to inform them of the nuisance complained of and that a nuisance complaint has been received.
-If the complaint is determined to be valid, the person shall be assessed a fine of \$25.00. - 2.
-Upon receipt of a second complaint within a twelve-month period, from any person, including the original complainant, an animal control officer or law enforcement agent, without further warning, shall assess a fine of \$100.00. - 3.
-Upon receipt of a third complaint within a twelve-month period, from any person, including the original complainant, an animal control officer or law enforcement agent, without further warning, shall issue a violation notice to the owner and/or person with custody or control of the animal and may seize and impound the animal if necessary. - 4.
-Any third or subsequent violation shall subject the person to the cost of the impoundment plus fines pursuant to this chapter if found to be in violation.
+Violations, citations, appeal, penalties.

+- Upon receipt of a nuisance complaint and verification by the animal control director/officer or law enforcement agent of such nuisance, a reasonable attempt shall be made to notify the person with ownership, custody, or control of the animal in question to inform them of the nuisance complained of and that a nuisance complaint has been received.
+If the complaint is determined to be valid, the person shall be assessed a fine of \$25.00. - Upon receipt of a second nuisance complaint and verification within a twelve-month period, from any person, including the original complainant, an animal control officer or law enforcement agent, without further warning, shall assess a fine of \$100.00. - 3.
+Upon receipt of a third nuisance complaint and verification within a twelve-month period, from any person, including the original complainant, an animal control officer or law enforcement agent, without further warning, shall issue a violation notice to the owner and/or person with custody or control of the animal and may seize and impound the animal if necessary. - 4.
+Any third or subsequent violation shall subject the person to the cost of the impoundment plus fines pursuant to this chapter if found to be in violation. - 5.
+The owner or custodian of the animal may submit, in writing, an appeal to the St. Landry Parish President, or his designee, to contest the impoundment within fourteen (14) business days after the mailing or hand delivery of the notice of impoundment.
+Upon request by the owner or custodian of the animal for an appeal under this subsection, an appeal shall be reviewed and a decision rendered within ten (10) business days after such request.
+Notice of the date, time, and location of the appeal shall be provided by certified mail to the animal owner requesting the appeal.